 Children with DLD often learn and understand better through visual and/or practical methods, rather than verbal methods.
-For example, learning the names of foods by looking at them in the supermarket, holding them and smelling them, rather than being told the words verbally.
+For example, learning the names of foods by looking at them, holding them and smelling them, rather than only being told the words verbally.

-How can you support your child at home?
+How can you support your pupils with DLD in the classroom?